Updated: 1 day ago

 How To Care For Brand New Carpet

-One of the most important steps you can take in caring for new carpet, is to follow the recommended guidelines established by the product manufacturer.
+One of the most important steps you can take in caring for a new carpet is to follow the recommended guidelines established by the product manufacturer.
 Each manufacturer will offer a product warranty.
 Part of that warranty will include cleaning and maintenance instructions.
 It is important to adhere to these policies, as any claim might get denied if those instructions are not followed.

 Get A Copy Of Your Full Product Warranty

 Understand the information provided on the back of your carpet sample, is not your carpet warranty.
 Rather, the information on the back of the carpet sample is simply marketing information.
 When it comes to knowing what is covered under your warranty...the back of the sample provides completely worthless and useless information.

 Let's take a look at the back of a random carpet sample, and we'll show you what we mean:

 If you notice this sample, it states the following:

 What does "soil resistance" or "pet urine warranty" actually mean?
 Many customers would read this and think no matter what mess my pet makes, my carpet is covered under the warranty.
 However, that would not be the case.